hamilton-lima/moveplayground/readme.md

 - Indentify skeletal - OK
     - Preview overlay in the video - OK
     - Choose video source - OK
-    - Draw lines to connect the key body parts
+    - Draw lines to connect the key body parts - OK

+- Enable multiple pode detection, is working with only one, see documentation https://github.com/tensorflow/tfjs-models/tree/master/pose-detection

 - Sync to Colyseus server
 - Display as 3D spheres